 TechStartups does not disclose ownership, and revenue appears to be derived through advertising.

 Analysis / Bias

-In review, TechStartups publishes under the categories, News, Press Releases, Product Reviews, Crowdfunding Campaigns, and Startup Jobs.
-For the purpose of this review, we will focus on their news reporting.
+In review, TechStartups publishes under the categories News, Press Releases, Product Reviews, Crowdfunding Campaigns, and Startup Jobs.
+For this review, we will focus on their news reporting.
 TechStartups does not perform investigative reports but rather summarizes news from other sources.
-There is minimal use of loaded language in headlines such as this: Amazon to hire additional 75,000 full and part-time employees as demand rises due to coronavirus.
+There is minimal use of loaded language in headlines like this: Amazon to hire an additional 75,000 full and part-time employees as demand rises due to coronavirus.
 This story is appropriately sourced to Amazon.